 Cedars Healthcare Center is located in Denver, Colorado, which appears to have a slew of nursing homes.
-This proved to be a decent facility, with an overall grade of C. Denver received a city grade of B, so there are other options in the city worth looking at.
-The best part of this place's report card is is its nursing grade.
+This proved to be a decent facility, with an overall grade of B-.
+The nursing homes in Denver received quality scores across the board with a city grade of a B. The best part of this place's report card is its remarkable nursing rating.
 We discuss nursing in the next paragraph.

 Cedars Healthcare Center